f5businessdevelopment/Dynamic_Service_Automation_workshop/Exercise1.2/README.md

+# Exercise 1.2 - Subscribe to F5 BIG-IP from AWS marketplace
 - Login to AWS Console by going to UDF Blueprint –> Cloud Accounts –> Console URL (We are logging into AWS Console to subscribe BIG-IP VE)